duckdb/duckdb-web/docs/sql/expressions/star.md

 |--:|--:|--:|
 | 2 | 3 | 4 |

-### Pattern Matching in a `COLUMNS` Expression
+### Regular Expressions in a `COLUMNS` Expression

-`COLUMNS` expressions don't currently support the pattern matching operators, but they do supports regular expression matching simply passing a string constant in place of the star:
+`COLUMNS` expressions don't currently support the pattern matching operators, but they do supports regular expression matching by simply passing a string constant in place of the star:

 ```sql
 SELECT COLUMNS('(id|numbers?)')
 FROM numbers;